FreeFeed/freefeed-react-client/README.md

 # Usage

+We use [yarn](https://yarnpkg.com/) as dependency manager (instead of npm) so you need to install it and run `yarn` after downloading this code.

 ## Starting Development Server with Hot-Reload

 Run `yarn start` (will use [staging backend](https://candy.freefeed.net)).

-Alternatively, install [freefeed-server](https://github.com/FreeFeed/freefeed-server) and run `yarn dev-server:local` if you need to work with local backend.
+Alternatively, install [freefeed-server](https://github.com/FreeFeed/freefeed-server) and set the `FRF_API_ROOT` environment variable if you need to work with local backend.

+You can also use the `.env` file to override default settings (see [.env.defaults](./.env.defaults) file for more details).

 ## Sanity checks